-Upon the disability or death of either Mr. Stone or Mr. Garrison, the Company would have no further obligation to them other than payment of their accrued compensation, as described above.
-If either officer became disabled so that he were unable to perform the essential functions of his existing position with or without reasonable accommodation, the Board may remove him from any responsibilities and/or reassign him to another position for the remainder of the term of his respective employment agreement or during the period of such disability, and he would continue to receive his full salary and benefits for a period of time equal to 12 months.
-Based on medical insurance premiums as of March 31, 2019, we estimate that the approximate value of the continued medical benefit payments would have been \$4,764 and \$6,960 for Mr. Stone and Mr. Garrison, respectively.
-If the disability were to continue beyond the 12 month period, then the officer's employment may be terminated.
-"Disability" means a written determination, as certified by at least two duly licensed and qualified physicians, one of which is approved by the Board and one of which is approved by the officer, that he suffers from a physical or mental impairment that renders him unable to perform his regular personal duties under his respective employment agreement and that such impairment can reasonably be expected to continue for a period of three consecutive months or for shorter periods aggregating 90 days in any 12 month period.
+Upon the disability or death of either Mr. Stone or Mr. Garrison or the termination by us for cause or termination by them without good reason, the Company would have no further obligation to them other than payment of their accrued compensation, as described above.
+If either officer became disabled so that he were unable to perform the essential functions of his existing position with or without reasonable accommodation, the Board may remove him from any responsibilities and/or reassign him to another position during the period of such disability, and he would continue to receive his full salary and benefits for a period of time equal to 12 months.
+Based on medical insurance premiums as of March 31, 2021, we estimate that the approximate value of the continued medical benefit payments would have been \$16,139 and \$15,889 for Mr. Stone and Mr. Garrison, respectively.
+If the disability at any time thereafter.
+"Disability" means a written determination, as certified by at least two duly licensed and qualified physicians, one of which is approved by the Board and one of which is approved by the officer (or the officer's legal representative), that he suffers from a physical or mental impairment that renders him unable to perform his regular personal duties under his respective employment agreement and that such impairment can reasonably be expected to continue for a period of three consecutive months or for shorter periods aggregating 90 days in any 12 month period.